-Now that you’ve made the decision to upgrade your business phone system, you’re on your way to reducing costs and streamlining your patient communications.
+Now that you’ve made the decision to upgrade your business phone system to VoIP for medical offices, you’re on your way to reducing costs and streamlining your patient communications.

 With cloud PBX, or hosted VoIP, you’ll get all the latest features and functionality of a business phone system all on a subscription basis.
 No forklift upgrades, no management headaches—ever again.
 And, all VoIP communications live in a secure cloud, protected by HIPAA’s strict guidelines.
 So what comes next in your implementation process?